qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 * A dimension id (Its type is `RegistryKey<World>`.
 An `Identifier` can be converted to `RegistryKey<World>`)
 * A dimension type.
 It defines the world height, skylight and other properties.
 (You can define your dimension types in json files.
 Then you can get it from the `DynamicRegistryManager`)
 * A chunk generator.
-It defines how to generate chunks.
+It does world generation of that dimension.
 To create the chunk generator, you probably need to access the registries to get the biomes and other things via `DynamicRegistryManager`.

 A `DimensionOptions` contains a dimension type `RegistryEntry` and a chunk generator.